Skip to main content

 2. Labels are authoritativedev.clawker.managed=true determines ownership, not names

-3. stdout for data, stderr for status — enables scripting and composability
+3. stdout for data and status, stderr for warnings/errors — enables scripting and composability

-4. Factory DI pattern — pure struct in cmdutil, constructor in cmd/factory, Options in commands
+4. Factory DI pattern — pure struct in cmdutil, constructor in internal/cmd/factory, Options in commands

-6. config.Config is a gateway — lazy accessor for Project, Settings, Resolution, Registry
+6. config.Config is a gateway — lazy accessor for Project, Settings, Resolution

 7. zerolog is file-only — user-visible output uses fmt.Fprintf to IOStreams